 Despite the increased number of available communication channels, nearly 70% of consumers say they still prefer to connect with customer service agents over the phone.

 But a 2021 TCN study shows 59% of customers say lost/wasted time waiting for a resolution is their biggest complaint about call centers.
-Interestingly, excessive average handling time is even more frustrating to customers than not having the issue resolved at all.
+Interestingly, excessive average handle time is even more frustrating to customers than not having the issue resolved at all.

 Research from Ifbyphone shows that 15% of callers will hang up just 40 seconds after initiating contact with a customer service department (regardless of whether they speak with a live agent, interact with an IVR menu, or just wait on hold.)
 A 2021 study from TCN shows that 34% of callers spend a maximum of 6 minutes on hold before hanging up and that 26% hang up after spending 2-4 minutes on hold.

 This means 75% of callers will hang up after being kept on hold for 6 minutes — and many of them will never bother to call back.